golanlevin/p5.plotSvg/README.md

 ### Instance mode

-Alternatively, the p5.plotSvg library can also be used in p5's [instance mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode):
+Alternatively, the p5.plotSvg library can also be used in p5's [instance mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode).
+Here's a different `sketch.js` file showing a minimal example of this:

 ```
 // This is a minimal sketch.js file for instance mode.
 import p5plot from 'p5.plotsvg';

 function sketch(context) {